EliMattingly22/Elimattingly22.github.io/_pages/art-archive.md

 entries_layout: grid
 classes: wide
 ---

-Sample document listing for the collection `_art`.
+Here is a listing of the current art projects that I have mustered the motivation to post here.
+Enjoy!